MUIprodigy/Instasynch-Addons/README.md

 Bump Command
 ------------

-To bump a users last added video simply use the command <code>'bump [user]</code>.
+To bump a users last added video simply use the command <code>'bump [user] [position]?</code>.
-The video will be moved right under the active video.
+The video will be moved right under the active video or to the position specified.

 Remove Last Command